BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/archives-api.md

     * Optional and defaults to compacted
     * Accepts the following values: source (to get the original payload), compacted, expanded, n-triples, dot
     * Can not be present at the same time as `originalSource` field.
-- `{rev}`: Long - the revision of the resource.
+- `{rev}`: Int - the revision of the resource.
 This field is optional.
 It defaults to the latest revision.
 - `{tag}`: String - the tag of the resource.
 This field is optional.
 This field cannot be present at the same time as `rev` field.